Reading the Old Testament is challenging, but verses like Jeremiah 29:11 make it more bearable. You’re probably familiar:

 So the question is, what does it mean for the Lord to give Himself to believers like you and me, believers living under the New Covenant?

 - This means that the Holy Spirit now lives inside of us, to convict and comfort and guide.
-We do not have to walk blindly through this thing called life, hoping we guess correctly the path that is most honoring to God (Jer 31:33b).
+We do not have to walk blindly through life, hoping we guess correctly the path that is most honoring to God (Jer 31:33b).
 He speaks to us—through His Word, through prayer, through internal conviction of the Spirit.
 The question then is: Are we approaching him through his Word and in prayer?
 Are we sensitive to the promptings of his Spirit?
 Sometimes God speaks and we’re not listening, but it is possible to start listening.

 - This means that God identifies as ours, and we are His.
 About us, he says, “I will be their God, and they shall be my people” (Jer 31:33c).